Code-the-Dream-School/python-200/lessons/05_AI_intro/README.md

 Intro and overview of openai api chat completions endpoint.
 Go over required params (messages/model), but also the important optional params (max_tokens, temperature, top_p etc).
 Mention responses endpoint (more friendly to tools/agents).
 Discuss and demonstrate use of moderations endpoint.

 3. [Abstraction layers](03_abstractions.md)
 Instead of getting locked into a single vendor or style, there are a few packages that provide an abstraction layer across LLM providers and local LLMs (you can run inference locally using Ollama).
-Here we'll discuss a few of these (langchain, liteLLM, any-llm).
+Here we'll discuss a few of these (langchain, liteLLM, any-llm), and show how to use liteLLM.

 4. [Prompt engineering](04_prompt_engineering.md)
 There are better and worse ways to get responses from a model, here we'll go over the fundamentals of *prompt engineering*.
 Zero shot, one shot, few-shot, and chain of thought prompting.